EzeRangel/public-site/public_html/theme/base-2017_dev/readme.md

 ├── readme.md                - This file. :-)
 ├── record.twig              - Generic template used for single record pages, that don't have a specific template set.
 ├── search.twig              - Template used for listing search results.
-├── styleguide.twig          - Static page, that shows all Foundation elements on one long page.
-Go to `/styleguide` to see it in the browser.
 └── theme.yml                - Theme-specific configuration.
 ```